 On New Years Eve 2015 I was back in the hospital to have the atrial lead replaced once again and during pre-op they discovered I was in AFib.
 So I had atrial ablation plus the lead replacement surgery.
 I watched the fireworks from my hospital room that night.
 But I survived.

 In February 2016 I resumed cardiac rehab & had completed all 36 sessions by late April.

-I survived the heart surgeries which led to debilitating pump head, horrible depression, caused me to develop Stage 3 Chronic Kidney Disease, significant Vestibular Dysfunction, and now I battle mild pulmonary restriction.
+I survived the heart surgeries which led to debilitating pump head, horrible depression, and caused me to develop Stage 3 Chronic Kidney Disease, significant Vestibular Dysfunction, mild pulmonary restriction, and Stage F3 Liver Fibrosis (one step away from cirrhosis – cancer), and a reactivation of Epstein-Barr Virus (which I never knew I had).
 At 58 years old.

 My story is not unique.
 But like many facing uncertainty, health challenges, financial struggles and family issues, I survived.
 Life has meaning and purpose given to us by God which we should seek to fulfill.
 Don’t ever let anyone diminish what you’ve gone through – or are going through now.

 I survived what most people will never experience & cannot understand.
 And I have the battle scars to prove it.
 Will your battle scars testify to your ability to overcome?

 “I am bound to cross of Jesus, my life is not my own.